-Rutland County Council is a unitary authority responsible for local government in Rutland, based at Catmose House in the Historic Market Town of Oakham, they also maintain a highways site on Station Approach Oakham.
+Rutland County Council is a unitary authority responsible for local government in Rutland.
+The Council is based at Catmose House, in the historic market town of Oakham.

 - Social Care

 Other services, such as Fire and Safety, Police and Trading Standards are shared with either Leicestershire County Council or Peterborough City Council.